 The first hint of a transition from paper medical records to electronic records came after the American Recovery and Reinvestment Act (ARRA), passed in 2009.
 This required healthcare providers across the United States to modernize internal record systems and create a centralized database, making it easier for doctors, physicians, and nurses to access health records.
+Since that moment, Healthcare IT has evolved and technologies have been increasingly introduced into medicine.

 Implementation of ARRA resulted in a painful and tricky move.
 For decades medical personnel recorded patient data in physical formats.
 Now the process had to be flipped entirely, necessitating investments in software and upskilling caregivers.